 I resumed my journey not long after my teacher left me.
 By walking straight down, it takes me to a junction.
 To the left is Gwanghamun palace and my destination was on the right.
 There were a few Gingko trees along the road, and its leaf has changed to yellow.

-Well, honestly, I didn’t feel disappointed for the unsuccessful trip today because the sky didn’t look promising too.
+Well, honestly, I didn’t feel disappointed about the unsuccessful trip today because the sky didn’t look promising too.
 I would rather wait for another day when the sky is blue and inviting.

 On my way to Anguk station, I met a couple of Malaysian ladies wearing Hanbok, and according to them, they rented it 15,000won for 4 hours in Insadong and that they have been walking to the palaces around wearing the outfit.
 I would love to wear it too but only when travelling with a group of friends.
 But I don’t have any friend here, so, no chance for me to wear that.

 How did I travel there?